kuiper2000/Objective_Analysis/_sources/Chapter0/The_Pattern.md

 That word *functional* sounds like it demands new mathematics.
 It does not, and you will never have to handle one abstractly here: chop the function into finitely many values and a functional becomes an ordinary function of finitely many variables, at which point the ordinary multiplier recipe applies.
 That is exactly how the derivation below proceeds.

 That is the whole idea.
-The rest of this chapter shows it working twice, and the rest of the course is the same move applied to progressively richer objects.
+The rest of this chapter shows it working twice, then shows the two answers merging into one — the merged version is **Bayes' theorem**.
+After that, the rest of the course is the same move applied to progressively richer objects.

 Before either, though, we need the one tool both of them use.